raulskat/Redis-Implementation/docs/redis_parity_design.md

 > reusable playbook for projects that depend on Redis semantics or embed it as a
 > service component.

+See the concept dictionary (`docs/concepts/`) for explanations of subsystem terminology referenced throughout this blueprint.

 ---

 ## 1. Product Goals & Non-Functional Targets